scordd/codebase-robo-21-22/README.md

 > ⛔️ This is not a complete codebase.
 If you do use it, you agree to use it at your own risk.
 >  This code is meant for our own use, so we don't recommend other people using it.
->  This code is specifique to the CRCduino and **WILL NOT** work with any other arduino.
+>  This code is specific to the CRCduino and **WILL NOT** work with any other Arduino.

 **More to come soon.**